ShivikaPrasanna/CampingReservation/README.md

 ALTER TABLE `users_db` ADD PRIMARY KEY (`username`);

-Note: All camp images and names have been taken from Google.
+Note: Names and Email IDs above are intended to be dummy values only.
+All camp images and names have been taken from Google.